Self-determination: South Africa

 Section 235 of the South African Constitution allows for the right to self-determination of a community, within the framework of "the right of the South African people as a whole to self-determination", and pursuant to national legislation.
 This section of the constitution was one of the negotiated settlements during the handing over of political power in 1994.
 Supporters of an independent Afrikaner homeland have argued that their goals are reasonable under this new legislation.

 South Tyrol

 In Italy, South Tyrol/Alto Adige was annexed after the First World War.
 The German-speaking inhabitants of South Tyrol are protected by the Gruber-De Gasperi Agreement, but there are still supporters of the self determination of South Tyrol, e.g. the party Die Freiheitlichen and the South Tyrolean independence movement.
-At the end of WWII, Italian resistance troops entered South Tyrol and took over the administration against the wishes of the South Tyrolean resistance movement.
+At the end of World War II, Italian resistance troops entered South Tyrol and took over the administration against the wishes of the South Tyrolean resistance movement.
 The Allies subsequently granted South Tyrol to Italy, with the British foreign minister remarking that "in theory the Austrians have the better argument, however handing over the power stations of South Tyrol to them could openly give the Russians a helping hand with which they could pressurise Italy".
 The Allies pushed Italy to grant the region a high degree of autonomy, culminating in the Gruber–De Gasperi Agreement of 1946.